Dry Ice Pack Guide: How Long Will Dry Ice Keep Meat Frozen?

 2) Wrap the Meat

-4) Monitor the Temperature
+4) Keep an Eye on the Temperature

 How Long Will Dry Ice Keep Meat Frozen?